Zeus virus. 6 versions revealed (2021 removal guide)

 • 1-877-224-2995

 Note that scammers might use hundreds of different numbers that you should never call.
 The main principle of these attacks is the same.
-People are warned about the the virus detected issue on the system and asked to call the number to get needed help.
+People are warned about the virus-detected issue on the system and asked to call the number to get needed help.
 Scammers might ask to purchase useless programs or services.
 Additionally, you can be asked to provide personal information or remote access to the computer.

 Do not share any of these details with scammers because they are definitely going to use it for malevolent purposes!
 If you think that you could be infected, you should run a full system scan with anti-malware software to perform malware removal.
 Most probably, you are infected with an adware-type virus that altered your web browsers to help itself start right after you browse the web.
 Remove this unsafe app and reset each of your web browsers.